 Currently, the Trust's consolidated debt consists of the Credit Facility, the 2018 Debentures, the 2021 Debentures, property specific mortgage financing and the Construction Loans and each of these components have various financial covenants.
 These covenants are defined within the relevant document and, depending on the debt instrument, include a total indebtedness ratio, a secured indebtedness ratio, interest coverage ratio, unencumbered asset ratio, maximum payout ratio and minimum equity amounts.
-The Trust monitors these provisions and covenants and was in compliance with their respective requirements at December 31, 2014.
+The Trust monitors these provisions and covenants and was in compliance with their respective requirements at December 31, 2015.

 Distributions are made at the discretion of the Board of Trustees (the "Board").
 However, Granite REIT intends to distribute each year all of its taxable income as calculated in accordance with the Income Tax Act.
-For the fiscal year 2014, the Trust provided to its unitholders a monthly distribution of \$0.183 per stapled unit which was increased to \$0.192 per stapled unit for December's distribution.
-The Board determined this distribution level having considered, among other factors, estimated 2014 and 2015 cash generated from operations and capital requirements, the alignment of its current and targeted payout ratios with the Trust's strategic objectives and compliance with the above noted provisions and financial covenants.
+For the fiscal year 2015, the Trust provided to its unitholders a monthly distribution of \$0.192 per stapled unit.
+The Board determined this distribution level having considered, among other factors, estimated 2015 and 2016 cash generated from operations and capital requirements, the alignment of its current and targeted payout ratios with the Trust's strategic objectives and compliance with the above noted provisions and financial covenants.